-- i.
-Minimize the number of new access points onto Route 30A. - ii.
-Deeper setbacks. - iii.
-Require larger lot sizes and frontage requirements to:

-- 1. Control strip development. - 2.
-Allow for greater spacing between driveways. - 3.
-Prevent creation of irregular and long, narrow lots. - iv.
-Driveway spacing, location and design: - 1.
-Alleviate traffic problems caused by too many driveways. - 2.
-Reduce the number of driveways. - 3.
-Improve community character by discouraging haphazard placement of driveways along corridors. - 4.
-Provide for adequate sight distance. - v.
-Shared driveways and cross access to: - 1.
-Discourage direct access to individual lots. - 2.
-Provide access to the rear side of commercial properties through an additional rear access road and the arterial. - vi.
-Install parallel service roads: - 1.
-Collects traffic and accesses the main corridor at planned locations. - vii.
+- 1. Minimize the number of new access points onto Route 30A. - 2.
+Deeper setbacks. - 3.
+Require larger lot sizes and frontage requirements to: - Control strip development. - Allow for greater spacing between driveways. - Prevent creation of irregular and long, narrow lots. - 4.
+Driveway spacing, location and design: - Alleviate traffic problems caused by too many driveways. - Reduce the number of driveways. - Improve community character by discouraging haphazard placement of driveways along corridors. - Provide for adequate sight distance. - 5.
+Shared driveways and cross access to: - Discourage direct access to individual lots. - Provide access to the rear side of commercial properties through an additional rear access road and the arterial. - 6.
+Install parallel service roads: - Collects traffic and accesses the main corridor at planned locations. - 7.
 Signal spacing and linkage requirements.
 If signals are too close, flow of traffic is disrupted and the ability of traffic decreases, travel speeds decrease, traffic delays and queues may develop at intersections, opportunity for crashes increase.